Softbatch Glazed Lemon Cream Cheese Cookies

 1. Using a stand mixer fitted with a paddle attachment, make the lemon cookie dough.

 3. Place the cookie dough balls on a plate and cover with plastic wrap.
-Chill for at least 3 hours before baking the cookies.
+Chill in the refrigerator for at least 3 hours.

-4. Once the cookies are done baking, let them cool completely before topping with the lemon glaze.
+5. Once the cookies are done baking, let them cool completely before you drizzle over the lemon glaze.

 Softbatch Glazed Lemon Cream Cheese Cookies — Big, bold lemon flavor packed into super soft cookies thanks to the cream cheese!!
 Tangy-sweet perfection!
 Lemon lovers are going to adore these easy cookies!!